 The studies that have been done on bariatric surgery in teens show these operations are as safe for this age group as for adults.
 However, too little research has been done to show if there are any long-term effects on growth for teens that undergo weight loss surgery.

 Teenagers' bodies are still changing and developing.
 They will need to be careful to get enough nutrients during the period of weight loss following surgery.

 Gastric bypass surgery changes the way some nutrients are absorbed.
-Teens that have weight-loss surgery will need to take certain vitamins and minerals for the rest of their life.
+Teens that have this kind of weight-loss surgery will need to take certain vitamins and minerals for the rest of their life.

 No definition available for this article.